CfSOtago/GREENGrid/processNZGGElecCons1minData.md

  * The New Zealand [Ministry of Business, Innovation and Employment (MBIE)](http://www.mbie.govt.nz/)
  * [SPATIALEC](http://www.energy.soton.ac.uk/tag/spatialec/) - a [Marie Skłodowska-Curie Global Fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm) based at the University of Otago’s [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/staff/otago673896.html) (2017-2019) & the University of Southampton's Sustainable Energy Research Group (2019-202).

-This work uis (c) 2018 the University of Southampton.
+This work is (c) 2018 the University of Southampton.

+We do not 'support' the code but if you have a problem check the [issues](https://git.soton.ac.uk/ba1e12/nzGREENGrid/issues) on our [repo](https://git.soton.ac.uk/ba1e12/nzGREENGrid) and if it doesn't already exist, open one.
+We might be able to fix it :-)

 # Obtain listing of files